-Results have shown that, even after the lapse of three centuries, in all distinctive Roman Catholic countries, even in the South American Republics, the Roman Catholic church is and remains the State-church, precisely as does the Lutheran church in Lutheran countries.
-And the free church has exclusively flourished in those countries, which were touched by the breath of Calvinism, i. e., in Switzerland, the Netherlands, England, Scotland and the United States of North America.
+Results have shown that, even after the lapse of three centuries, in all distinctively Roman Catholic countries, even in the South American Republics, the Roman Catholic church is and remains the State-church, precisely as does the Lutheran church in Lutheran countries.
+And the free churches have exclusively flourished in those countries which were touched by the breath of Calvinism, i.e., in Switzerland, the Netherlands, England, Scotland and the United States of North America.

-In Roman Catholic countries, the identification of the invisible and the visible church, under papal unity, is still maintained.
-In Lutheran countries, with the aid of "cuius regio eius religio", the Court-confession has been monstrously imposed on the people as the land-confession; there the Reformed were treated harshly, they were exiled and outraged, as enemies of Christ, and at Leipsic Krell has even been condemned to death.
-In the Calvinistic Netherlands, on the contrary, all those who were persecuted for religion's sake, found a harbor of refuge.
-There the Jews were hospitably received; there the Martinists were in honor; there the Mennonites flourished; and even the Remonstrants and Catholics were permitted the free exercise of their religion at home and in secluded churches.
-The Independents, driven from England, have found a resting place for the soles of their feet in the Calvinistic Netherlands; and from this same country the Mayflower sailed forth to transport the Pilgrim Fathers to their new fatherland.
+In Roman Catholic countries, the identification of the invisible and the visible church, under Papal unity, is still maintained.
+In Lutheran countries, with the aid of "cuius regio eius religio", the Court-confession has been monstrously imposed on the people as the land-confession; there the Reformed were treated harshly, they were exiled and outraged, as enemies of Christ.
+In the Calvinistic Netherlands, on the contrary, all those who were persecuted for religion's sake, found a harbour of refuge.
+There the Jews were hospitably received; there the Lutherans were in honour; there the Mennonites flourished; and even the Arminians and Roman Catholics were permitted the free exercise of their religion at home and in secluded churches.
+The Independents, driven from England, have found a resting place in the Calvinistic Netherlands; and from this same country the Mayflower sailed forth to transport the Pilgrim Fathers to their new fatherland.

 I do not build therefore on subterfuge, but I appeal to clear historical facts.
-And here I repeat-the deep lying characteristic of Calvinism must be sought, not in what it has adopted from the past, but in what it has newly created.
+And here I repeat the underlying characteristic of Calvinism must be sought, not in what it has adopted from the past, but in what it has newly created.
 It is remarkable, in this connection, that, from the very beginning, our Calvinistic Theologians and jurists have defended liberty of conscience against the Inquisition.
-Rome perceived very clearly how liberty of conscience must loosen the foundations of the unity of the church and therefore she antagonized it.
+Rome perceived very clearly 132 how liberty of conscience must loosen the foundations of the unity of the visible church, and therefore she opposed it.
 But on the other hand it must be admitted that Calvinism, by praising aloud liberty of conscience, has in principle abandoned every absolute characteristic of the visible church.